felixfaire/Cinder-ARKit/README.md

 # Cinder-ARKit

 A simple bridge between Apple ARKit and Cinder.
-(This block is under active development).
+(This block is very much beta software and does not yet expose all the new ARKit functionality, all contributions welcome).

 ## Setup Notes: